 Local winds can further exacerbate this effect by moving pollution across different parts of the valley.5 During the day, pollution spreads more freely across the valley, moving up the mountains and to the surrounding Phoenix metropolitan area.
 At night, as temperatures drop, cold air flows from the mountains to the south, settling in the lowest point of the valley.
 This moving air contains pollutants from the surrounding area, concentrating them near the southern part of the Salt River and west Phoenix.

 When a temperature inversion is in place, only rain or wind can diffuse the cold, polluted air.
 Heat and sunlight during the afternoon can end an inversion, allowing pollution to disperse, but in the winter, inversions frequently occur again a few hours after dusk.

 Warming summer temperatures as a result of global warming may be worsening Phoenix's ozone problem by creating more ideal conditions for ozone formation.
-Between 1980 and 2015, statewide temperatures have risen from an average 71.3°F to 75.5°F.7 Phoenix is the fourth fastest-warming city in the United States.
+Between 1980 and 2015, state-wide temperatures have risen from an average of 71.3°F to 75.5°F.6 Phoenix is the fourth fastest-warming city in the United States.